Jon-Audi/Jaxi-Taxi/README.md

 # Jaxi Taxi - Audio-Responsive LED Controller

-This is a Next.js application that uses AI to analyze music and suggest synchronized lighting configurations for LED lights connected to a Raspberry Pi.
+This is a Next.js application that uses AI to analyze music and suggest synchronized lighting configurations for LED lights.
+It's designed to run on a Raspberry Pi and send commands to a separate microcontroller (like an ESP32) that controls the lights.

 ## 🚀 Easy Installation (Recommended)